Our readers are our writers! Email us a writeup and photographs of your cruise to Portuguese Island & we'll send you a cruise discount voucher.

 Snorkelling gear is included (snorkel, mask, fins), but you're welcome to bring your own, as sizes are not guaranteed.
-There is a variety of marine life that to be explored.
+There is a variety of marine life that to be explored; and it's highly unlikely, but is possible, that you'll spot a Dugong.
 There is a cash bar on the zodiac for your convenience (soft drinks and water).
 Kids below 12 can't take part in this trip.
 Passengers need to be medically fit (no back or heart or ear problems, allergies or if you are currently taking meds - please check as failure to take notice won't be refunded of you're not allowed go).
 Visibility depends on the conditions of the day.
 It's advised not to drink alcohol before going and wear a shirt, hat and sunscreen.
 DON'T stand on the coral!
 We want to preserve it for as long as possible.

 Minimum age is 12 years old.
 Trip is 30 minutes (starting from the time you collect your life jackets).